Team Fairchild demonstrates strategic deterrence readiness during Titan Fury 24-1

 |0

-This work, Team Fairchild demonstrates strategic deterrence readiness during Titan Fury 24-1 [Image 17 of 17], by A1C Matthew Arachikavitz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Fairchild demonstrates strategic deterrence readiness during Titan Fury 24-1 [Image 2 of 2], by SSgt Ryan Gomez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT